-In California, A publicly-funded low-income rental housing project cannot be approved until a referendum has been submitted to the voters of the city in which the project is located.
-Most people do not realize that fact.
+Its technically illegal to build a publicly-funded low-income rental housing project in California unless it has been approved under a referendum that has been submitted to the voters of the city in which the project is located.

-To answer the question we have to go back to 1950 when the language that would become Article 34 was approved by voters under Proposition 10.
-Of course, it was challenged in court.
-But the language was upheld in the United States Supreme Count in James v.
-Valtierra, 402 US 137 (1971), which dismissed an Equal Protection challenge because the Court found that a referendum could be used to approve or disapprove other types of projects, not just low-income housing projects.
-(Not the US Supreme Court’s best day).
+To answer that question we have to go back to 1950 when Article 34 was approved by voters as Proposition 10.
+Opponents tried challenging it in court on Equal Protection grounds.
+But it was upheld by the United States Supreme Count in James v.
+Valtierra, 402 US 137 (1971).
+The Court dismissed an Equal Protection challenge.
+The Court found that the requirement to hold a referendum was in itself not discriminatory because referenda could also be required for other types of projects, not just low-income housing projects.

-But the language of Proposition did not actually define the term low-income rental project.
-The Legislature subsequently acted to define the term to mean a project where at least 49% of the projects will be affordable.
+So the law stands.
+Which brings to why our elections do not have a referenda on a ballot when a project does get built.
+The answer lies in the fact that the original Proposition 10 did not define the term “low-income rental project.”
+Thus, the Legislature had to define the term.
+The statute defines the term to mean a project where at least 49% of the projects will be affordable.
 See California Health & Safety Code § 37000.
 This means that when public funding is made available to an affordable housing project, the developer is only required to assure that slightly less than half of the projects are affordable.
-Over time, most affordable housing projects have been built by affordable housing developers who elect to offer all of the units at affordable rates.
-But the law does not require them to do so.

-While this workaround has allowed projects to proceed, it’s not without its costs.
+While the nonprofit developer workaround allows affordable housing projects to house a greater number of low-income households, it’s not without its costs.
 Basic compliance with Article 34 can cost affordable housing developers between $10,000 and $80,000, and can add as much as 15% to the cost of building each unit.

 “Article 34 stands as an additional, anachronistic and expensive Constitutional barrier,” said Senator Ben Allen, “that subjects local governments to a web of regulations and costly elections that end up driving up the price of building publicly financed affordable housing.”
 Fortunately, he is doing something about it.
-He authored SCA 1, which places an initiative on the state ballot to repeal Article 34.
-It must be repealed by initiative because it was adopted by an initiative.
+He authored SCA 2, which places an initiative on the state ballot to repeal Article 34.
+(It must be repealed by initiative because it was adopted by an initiative).

 “Article 34 is a scar on the California Constitution.
 It’s designed to keep people of color and poor people out of certain neighborhoods.
-And it needs to be repealed,” said Housing Committee Chairman (and co-author) Senator Wiener.
+And it needs to be repealed,” said Housing Committee Chairman Senator Wiener when he co-authored SCA 1 last session.
 “Publicly owned affordable housing for low-income people is critical to reducing homelessness and ensuring that housing is available to people of all income levels.
 This important source of housing shouldn’t be singled out for voter approval when other types of housing aren’t.”

-CALCOG supports SCA 1 and the repeal of Article 34.
+Based on CALCOG’s support for SCA 1 last year, we will be supporting SCA 2.
 There is no place where we should harbor discrimination and segregation, and particularly so in our state constitution.